dlotterman/metal_code_snippets/documentation_stage/nix_storage_options.md

 * Backup
 * Decommission intentionally or unintentionally

 In the scenario where we have a number of *m3.large.x86*'s hosting flat file datasets, each data set can be broken up across [NVMe namespaces](https://www.snia.org/sites/default/files/SDCEMEA/2020/4%20-%20Or%20Lapid%20Micron%20-%20Understanding%20NVMe%20namespaces%20-%20Final.pdf) for control and easy [sharding / scaling](https://en.wikipedia.org/wiki/Shard_(database_architecture)).
 A great ecosystem of tooling exists to back up large flat file datasets to *S3-like* endpoints, which we can leverage here.
-The backup target could be an *s3.xlarge.x86* running Minio with tiering, where that *s3.xlarge.x86* can be configured to backup it's own dataset to another `s3.xlarge.x86` in another site leveraging *Backend Transfer*.
+The backup target could be an *s3.xlarge.x86* running Minio with tiering, where that *s3.xlarge.x86* can be configured to backup it's own dataset to another *s3.xlarge.x86* in another site leveraging *Backend Transfer*.

 When a new *m3.large.x86* joins the cluster or replaces a previous node, it can pull the shard dataset down from the local *s3.xlarge.x86* and become a participant in the cluster.
 It can seed this shard dataset at the full 10G or 20G available to the *s3.xlarge.x86*, so node entry into the cluster can be both performant and cost effective.
 In the event that an entire site is lost, the *m3.large.x86* cluster can be brought up in the same site as the backup *s3.xlarge.x86*.
-For datasets that are sensitive to exact dataset position relatively to data timeline, we can configure our message queue  or data pipeline (Kafka, NSQ, Fluentd, Pulsar, RabbitMQ ) that fronts the data set to also send a copy of the relevant data stream to the redundant site via Backend Transfer for replay.
+For datasets that are sensitive to exact dataset position relative to a data timeline or history, we can configure our message queue or data pipeline (Kafka, NSQ, Fluentd, Pulsar, RabbitMQ ) that fronts the data set to also send a copy of the relevant data stream to the redundant site via Backend Transfer for replay.

 With this perspective on a design, we can introduce pragmatic flexibility, cost effectiveness, performance and resilience with relatively minimal overhead into an Equinix Metal deployment.